kriskowal/lode/README.md

 not respect the Node convention that a `foo/index.js` file gets linked to the module identifier `foo` in place of `foo.js`.

-API
----

-The "lode" module contains the following API.
-Promises returned by this API conform to CommonJS/Promises/A,B,D, so they're interoperable with promises from many other libraries.

-## `loadPackage(url, options)`

-returns a promise for the package at the given URL.
-The URL must refer to a directory containing a `package.json`.
-The returned package object has `identify(path)` and `require(id)` methods.

-## `loadPackageContaining(path, options)`

-returns a promise for the package containing the script at the given path.
-A subsequent call to `package.identify` can ascertain the corresponding module identifier of the script.
-If the script is not inside a package, the returned pseudo-package handles the script as a normal Node module.

-## `linkPackage(path, options)`

-returns a promise for the full linkage tree of the given package.
-A linkage tree contains all of the involved packages, identified by their canonical paths, mapped to the corresponding package data.

-Each package descriptor has `path`, `ids`, and `linkage` properties.
-The `path` the unique path of the package.
-The `ids` are all of the public module identifiers, suitable for linking to other packages.
-The `linkage` is a mapping from top-level module identifiers to module data.

-Each module descriptor is either for an internal module or an external module.

-If the module is linked to another package, the descriptor will have `package` and `id` properties for the corresponding module.
-The `package` property is the unique path to the package, suitable for indexing off the root object.

-If the module is provided by the containing package, the descriptor will have `path`, `content`, and `loader` properties.
-The `path` is the canonical path of the file from which the module comes.  `content` is the text of the module, regardless of the language it was written in.
-The `loader` is an object that can either compile the content to a factory, translate it to JavaScript, or refer to a package with a suitabe interpreter for either the client or server-side.

-## `package.require(id)`

-Returns the exports of the corresponding module in the package's name-space.

-## `package.require.exec(id, scope_opt)`

-Lode packages provide an exec method that permits a record containing additional free variables to be injected into the main module of the package.  `exec` creates a new instance of the package which does not share state with other `exec` calls.

-## `package.identify(path)`

-Returns a promise for the module identifier corresponding to the given path, suitable for passing to `require` on this package.

-## `package.ids`

-An array of the module identifiers that this package exposes.
-This is used internally for statically linking the package in another package.

-## `options.engines`

-An optional array of engine names.
-The corresponding engine roots (directories like `package/engine/browser`) will be incorporated into the package, superceding any files in the main package root.

-## `options.debug`

-If true, the given package will incorporate `debug` roots from any other root.

 Glossary